dev-thug/agent-cli-to-api/README.md

 Notes:
 - If `CODEX_WORKSPACE` is unset, the gateway creates an empty temp workspace under `/tmp` (so you don't need to configure a repo path).
+- When you start with a fixed provider (e.g. `... gemini`), the client-sent `model` string is accepted but ignored by default (gateway uses the provider's default model).
 - Each provider still requires its own local CLI login state (no API key is required for Codex / Gemini CloudCode / Claude OAuth).

 ## API